fabio1974/Mobiquity/README.md

 #### `./gradlew test`

-To install the lib in your maven local, and use it as a dependence, you need run
+To install the lib in your maven local, and use it as a dependence, you need run:

 #### `./gradlew publishToMavenLocal`

-Then, add the lib your dependencies:
+Then, to use the lib, add it to your java project dependencies:

 Maven: